| |

 How to Budget

-It doesn’t matter what budgeting tool you use, whether it is a good ole fashioned spreadsheet, Mint, YNAB, or some other tool.
+It doesn’t matter what budgeting tool you use, whether it is a good ole fashioned spreadsheet, YNAB, or some other tool.
 In order to build a successful budget that you will actually stick to, you will have to go through each of the following steps.
 Now the order in which you go through them may vary, but this is the order that I recommend.
 Here is how to budget:

 Step 1: Evaluate 1-3 months of expenses and categorize each transaction